-- 2. The failed compressor station will be unavailable for use for at least 24 hours. - 3.
-Compressor reliability, running hours, asset age, location with respect to vulnerable areas of the NTS, impact of loss were all considered when deciding the particular event to be analysed.
+- 1. Full compressor station failure will be considered. - 2.
+The failed compressor station will be unavailable for use for at least 24 hours. - 3.
+Compressor reliability, running hours, asset age, location with respect to vulnerable areas of the NTS were factors considered when deciding the particular event to be analysed.